forem/admin-docs/docs/getting-started/forem-setup-checklist.md

 **Tip: the most recent post with a cover image will show at the top of the feed until another post with a cover image is published, no matter how many posts are published after it without cover images.
 Use a cover image on your Welcome Thread for the best new user experience.**

 Now, if you append `/welcome` to your Forem’s URL, you should navigate straight to the Welcome Thread.
-For inspiration, here’s what [Promoso’s welcome thread](https://community.promoso.io/welcome) looks like.
+For inspiration, here’s what [forem.dev’s welcome thread](https://forem.dev/welcome) looks like.

 </details>